Farahalh/Farahalh/README.md

 <hr/>

-I am a junior web developer! 👩‍💻
+I am a junior fullstack developer! 👩‍💻

 - 🔭 I’m currently working on a calculator in React.
-- 🌱 I’m currently learning .NET, C#

 Let´s connect! ✨